-Bini D., Bittencourt E. and Geralico A. Massless Dirac particles in the vacuum C-metric Classical and Quantum Gravity, 32, 215010 (2015).
+31. Bini D., Bittencourt E. and Geralico A.

+Massless Dirac particles in the vacuum C-metric Classical and Quantum Gravity, 32, 215010 (2015).
 Abstract

 We study the behavior of massless Dirac particles in the vacuum Cmetric spacetime, representing the nonlinear superposition of the Schwarzschild black hole solution and the Rindler flat spacetime associated with uniformly accelerated observers.
 Under certain conditions, the C-metric can be considered as a unique laboratory to test the coupling between intrinsic properties of particles and fields with the background acceleration in the full (exact) strong-field regime.
 The Dirac equation is separable by using, e.g., a spherical-like coordinate system, reducing the problem to one-dimensional radial and angular parts.
 Both radial and angular equations can be solved exactly in terms of general Heun functions.
 We also provide perturbative solutions to first-order in a suitably defined acceleration parameter, and compute the accelerationinduced corrections to the particle absorption rate as well as to the angle-averaged cross section of the associated scattering problem in the low-frequency limit.
-Furthermore, we show that the angular eigenvalue problem can be put in one-to-one correspondence with the analogous problem for a Kerr spacetime, by identifying a map between these acceleration harmonics and Kerr spheroidal harmonics.
-Finally, in this respect we discuss the nature of the coupling between intrinsic spin and spacetime acceleration in comparison with the well known Kerr spinrotation coupling.
+Furthermore, we show that the angular eigenvalue problem can be put in one-to-one correspondence with the analogous problem for a Kerr spacetime, by identifying a map between these "acceleration" harmonics and Kerr spheroidal harmonics.
+Finally, in this respect we discuss the nature of the coupling between intrinsic spin and spacetime acceleration in comparison with the well known Kerr spin-rotation coupling.

-50. Bini D., de Felice F.
+32. Bini D., de Felice F.

-Chronology protection in the Kerr metric General Relativity and Gravitation, vol. 47, (2015) Abstract

-We show that causality violation in a Kerr naked singularity spacetime is constrained by the existence of (radial) potential barriers.
-We extend to the class of vortical nonequatorial null geodesics confined to θ = constant hyperboloids (boreal orbits) previous results concerning timelike ones [M. Calvani et. al., Gen. Rel.
+Chronology protection in the Kerr metric General Relativity and Gravitation, vol. 47, (2015) Abstract stant hyperboloids (boreal orbits) previous results concerning timelike ones [M. Calvani et. al., Gen. Rel.
 Grav.
 9, 155 (1978)], showing that within this class of orbits, the causality principle is rigorously satisfied.